Happy President’s Day

 Contrary to popular belief, neither Congress nor the president has ever stipulated that the name of the holiday observed as Washington's Birthday be changed to "President's Day."

 Interesting.
-For myself, I’m sticking with Washington and Jefferson.
+For myself, I’m sticking with Washington and Lincoln.

 You can follow this conversation by subscribing to the comment feed for this post.